Share your thoughts

 Background

-Over the past 24 months three options were presented for consideration to improve the amenity of Oliver Street, Bennett Street and Park Street between Freshwater Village and Curl Curl Lagoon.
+Over the past two years three options were presented for consideration to improve the amenity of Oliver Street, Bennett Street and Park Street between Freshwater Village and Curl Curl Lagoon.
 The revised design has been developed based on community feedback, key stakeholder engagement, the outcomes of an independent Road Safety Audit, and approval at the Local Traffic Committee meeting (held 5 April 2022).
 The proposed works include:

 - On-road two way separated cycleway on the northern side of Bennett Street and eastern side of Oliver Street